IndraGonz/CLARC/README.md

 clarc --input_dir {path to folder with input data} --panaroo
 ```

 *Note*: When running CLARC on Panaroo outputs, the degree of refinement is often limited.
-This is because Panaroo tends to cluster genes conservatively (sometimes over-clustering), which leaves little additional structure for CLARC to resolve.
+This is because Panaroo tends to cluster genes conservatively (often over-clustering), which leaves little additional structure for CLARC to resolve.
 For some applications, we find that building a pangenome with Roary+CLARC or PPanGGOLiN+CLARC performs better than using Panaroo alone.
-So if CLARC finds few or no clusters on your Panaroo results, consider running one of these alternative pangenome tools.
+So if CLARC finds few or no clusters on your Panaroo results, consider also running one of these alternative pangenome tools.
 See the [CLARC paper](https://academic.oup.com/nar/article/53/12/gkaf488/8169778) (Figures 6–7) for more information.

 ### Inputs for PPanGGOLiN